m4ryan/ai-study-assistant/README.md

 # AI Study Assistant for Visual Learners

 An AI powered tool that turns textbook pages into mind maps, study questions and audio summaries.
-Built for my CM3020 AI module at University of London.
+Built for my CM3020 Final Project at University of London.

 ## What It Does